jbesomi/texthero/website/docs/getting-started.md

 ### Representation

-Once the data is cleaned, the next natural is to map each document to a vector so we can compare documents with mathematical methods to derive insights.
+Once the data is cleaned, the next natural step is, to map each document to a vector so we can compare documents with mathematical methods to derive insights.

 ##### TFIDF representation